 VAT is included in both the sales and purchases for your business.
-There are different methods in which VAT is calculated on sales, according to the region and VAT treatment of your customers and vendors.
-In Zoho invoice, VAT treatment of your contact is taken into account and the VAT associated with the item is automatically populated.
-Making it simple for your accounting purposes.
+There are different methods in which VAT is calculated on sales, according to the region and VAT treatment of your customers.
+In Zoho invoice, VAT treatment of your customer is taken into account and the VAT associated with the item is automatically populated.

-For creating a sales (Invoices, Estimates, Sales Orders, Credit Notes) transaction that is within the United Kingdom,
+For creating a sales (Invoices, Estimates, Credit Notes) transaction that is within the United Kingdom:

 - Select the customer whose VAT treatment is for United Kingdom.

 - Add the item for which you are creating the sales transaction and select the VAT amount.

 VAT treatment of your customer can be changed only for that estimate, invoice or the order you create.
 Click the notification, select the VAT treatment you prefer, and click Update.